rootmos/economy/README.md

 economy month may
 ```

-If you want to explicitly specify which datafile to use the `--file` option:
+If you want to explicitly specify which data-file to use the `--file` option:
 ```
 economy --file example.json year
 ```